Thomas Fogal

 Employment

 I spent the summer of 2008 at Oak Ridge National Laboratory, working under the excellent guidance of Sean Ahern.
-If Sean ever ends up reading this: Sean, you need something better I can link to.

 I spent summer 2007 in Livermore, California, working at Lawrence Livermore National Laboratory on VisIt.
 Somehow I convinced them to provide a cluster, some parallel rendering libraries, and money, whilst all I had to do is play around with the software all day.
 I was extremely fortunate to work with the guidance of Hank Childs while I was out there.